 If neither Trello nor Asana possesses what you are looking for, take a look at Plaky.

-Plaky is a great Trello alternative since it offers an unlimited number of projects and tasks totally free of charge.
-While Trello’s free plan provides only the Kanban board view, Plaky’s free plan allows you to switch between Kanban and Table view.
+Plaky is a great Trello alternative since it offers an unlimited number of projects and tasks completely free of charge.
+Moreover, while Trello’s free plan provides only the Kanban board view, Plaky’s free plan allows you to switch between Kanban and Table view.

-As opposed to both Trello and Asana, Plaky offers 24/7 support even in its free plan, and you can expect a reply from the support team within 1 hour on average.
+The best part?
+As opposed to both Trello and Asana, Plaky offers 24/7 support even in its free plan, and you can expect a reply from the support team within 1 hour on average!

 Plaky’s free plan | Trello’s free plan | Asana’s free plan |